oos2s2oo/oos2s2oo/README.md

 ### Education
 - 🎓 Chung-Ang University, Artificial intelligence (2022.09~ )
-- 🎓 Kobe University, Information and Communication Engineering (2018.03~2022.02)
+- 🎓 Sangmyung University, Information and Communication Engineering (2018.03~2022.02)

 ### What I Like
 - 💪 Pilates